7 Tips On How To Capture Perfect Audio For Wedding Videos

-However, when it comes to audio, it’s nearly impossible to keep the viewer from getting distracted.
-If you’d like to see an example of what I’m talking about – watch this short clip below.
+However, when it comes to audio, it's nearly impossible to keep the viewer from getting distracted.
+If you'd like to see an example of what I'm talking about - watch the following clip.

-As you can see (or hear) the issue with bad audio is that if you’re having to focus on listening to what they’re saying, you start to ignore the visuals completely.
-It’s incredibly distracting.
-On the flip side, if the audio were clean and crisp, it would bring the story together, and you wouldn’t even notice mistakes in the visuals.
+As you can see (or hear) the issue with bad audio is that if you're having to focus on listening to what they're saying, you start to ignore the visuals completely.
+It's incredibly distracting.
+On the flip side, if the audio is clean and crisp sounding, you're more likely to forgive the bad visuals.

 Whether you're a videographer looking to capture better audio or a couple wanting your vows captured perfectly - here are seven tips that we've learned over the years in filming hundreds of weddings.

 Tip 1: Use External Recorders

 This is probably a bit obvious, so let's talk about how to do it properly.